Michele-Bufis/Pure_trace/docs/Complete_Project_Documentation.md

 varies beat by beat because R-wave amplitude is modulated by breathing — an effect that would leak directly into RMSSD, the metric that measures variation between successive beats (measured: an error of roughly +5% on RMSSD is reduced to +1% with this correction).
+The search window used for this correction is 50 ms (`config.APEX_SEARCH_S`) — wide enough to cover the QRS upstroke (~40 ms) but comfortably under the 200 ms refractory period, so it can never latch onto the following beat.

 **Task: artifact rejection.** `clean_rr_mask()` implements the logic described in Part 1: physiological range plus deviation from the local